IcQuackson/ft_onion/README.md

    - Only Nginx is used—no additional servers or frameworks.

 5. **SSH Access**:
-   - Enabled on port `42424`.
+   - Enabled on port `4242`.
    - Fortified SSH rules:
-     - Password authentication disabled.
+      - Password authentication is disabled.
-     - Passwordless authentication using public key.
+      - Public key authentication only, no empty passwords.
+      - Root login is disabled.
+      - Only the user alice is allowed to connect.
+      - Limited to 3 authentication attempts per connection.
+      - Login must complete within 30 seconds or the connection is dropped.
+      - Maximum of 2 simultaneous sessions per connection.
+      - Idle connections timeout after ~6 minutes (180s x 2 checks).
-     - Forced use of Protocol 2.
+      - Enforced use of SSH Protocol 2 only.
-     - Forced use of secure ciphers: aes256-ctr,aes192-ctr,aes128-ctr
-     - Enabled timeout of idle connections
-     - Limited access to one user: defined as example to a user named "alice"
+      - Uses strong key exchange algorithms (curve25519, diffie-hellman-sha256).
+      - Uses secure AES CTR-mode ciphers (aes256-ctr, aes192-ctr, aes128-ctr).
+      - Uses SHA-2 MACs for integrity (hmac-sha2-512, hmac-sha2-256).
+      - PAM is disabled, reducing complexity and attack surface.
+      - Detailed logging enabled for authentication events.

 6. **Firewall Rules**:
    - No ports are opened or additional firewall rules set.